Iris Margetis

 (with Sam Tucker)

-The Influence of Residential Instability, Housing and Neighborhood Quality on Mitigating Exposure to Adverse Childhood Ecperiences (ACEs) during Adolescence
+The Influence of Residential Instability, Housing and Neighborhood Quality on Mitigating Exposure to Adverse Childhood Experiences (ACEs) during Adolescence

 (with Anna Maria Santiago)